 Social work professionals in regional human service agencies supervise students in a senior year field placement.
 Students synthesize their advanced course learning with their supervised training through participation in weekly integrative seminars.
 Students complete a minimum of 120 hours of supervised practice in the fall term.
-Open only to students majoring in Social Work.
+Open only to students who have applied and been admitted to the degree program in Social Work.

 This course is the social work major keystone course and a continuation of SWK 407.
 Social work students synthesize their advanced course learning with their supervised training through participation in weekly integrative seminars.
 Students complete a minimum of 120 hours of supervised practice in the spring term.
-Open only to students majoring in Social Work.
+Open only to students who have applied and been admitted to the degree program in Social Work.